Being able to walk to work is unusual, especially in London. As with all good things of course, I take it completely for granted.

 It’s not a bad walk though, through the Barnsbury estate and past the Two Brewers (‘travellers by appointment only’) that never seems to close, along the back of the prison and across the road by the Hemingford Arms, with its heavy, picturesque coating of ivy.
 And then you’re into Barnsbury proper – deep town houses with pianos and nurseries in the basements, and back streets round by the Albion or the Drapers (rest its soul) that almost feel like you’re in some gentle southern English village rather than five minutes from Upper Street.

 Of course modernity has its hooks in, and they’ve been tearing up Richmond Avenue for years now, as one by one the line of old mansions with absurd stone sphinxes lying outside each one are converted into flats.
-Worse still, people have evidently been deciding that their gardens are not chic enough, and you see skips full of beautiful, unfashionable plants – roses and those lovely raspberry ripple camellias – lying uprooted while gardeners carry in vans full of despicably stylish little alpines.
+Worse still, people have evidently been deciding that their gardens are not chic enough, and you see skips full of beautiful, unfashionable plants – roses and those lovely raspberry ripple camellias – lying uprooted while gardeners carry in vans full of modish little alpines.

 Thankfully not everyone has such good taste.
 In the summer people’s fences are covered in lavender, which you can scrunch in your hands as you pass (I have occasionally scrunched the odd bee), and in the winter everyone has boxes full of tough yet fragile-looking purple, pink and white cyclamen.